Easy Zucchini Recipes for Baby

 - Antioxidants – Antioxidants are great for overall health and can reduce some of the oxidative stress in our bodies.
 Yellow zucchini may contain higher antioxidant amounts than green ones.

-There’s no one way to offer baby led weaning zucchini, although I will say we served a lot of zucchini fritters for baby led weaning.
+There’s no one way to offer zucchini in baby led weaning, although I will say we often served zucchini mixed into zucchini fritters or shredded into chicken zucchini meatballs.

 We usually blend zucchini in with other foods early on, like acorn squash or parsnip puree, such as when we’re starting to introduce baby led weaning foods at 6 months.

-To get started with courgette for baby led weaning, here are some general tips.
+To get started with corgette, or zucchini for baby led weaning, here are some general tips.

 - Choose the Right Zucchini: Select fresh zucchini that is firm and free from any signs of spoilage.

-- Wash and Peel (Optional): Depending on your preference, you can choose to peel the zucchini or leave the skin on.
+- Wash and Peel: Depending on your preference, you can choose to peel the zucchini or leave the skin on.
 If you do leave the skin intact, just make sure to wash it well.
 Peeling may make it easier for babies to handle, especially if the skin is thick.

 - Cut into Appropriate Shapes: Slice the zucchini into baby-friendly shapes.
 You can create long, thin sticks (fry shape) that babies can hold, or small rounds or cubes.
 Ensure that the pieces are large enough for your baby to hold onto but not so small that they pose a choking hazard.